The WONDERfools Korean Explained — Superpowers, Y2K Panic, and Small-Town K-Drama Humor (Updated May 2026)

 세기말 (segimal) literally means “end of the century.”
 In a 1999 drama setting, it can suggest Y2K anxiety, strange social mood, retro tension, and a feeling that the world is about to change.

 빌런 (billeon) is a Korean loanword from English “villain.”
-It’s very common in Korean entertainment talk, web comments, variety shows, and pop-culture discussions.
+It is common in Korean entertainment talk, web comments, variety shows, and pop-culture discussions.
 It sounds more modern and genre-aware than older Korean words for evil characters.

 👉 If Wishes Could Kill Explained — What “Girigo” Means in Netflix’s Korean YA Horror Series